Darren Gough: Domestic cricket

 His only First-Class century came against Warwickshire in 1996 at Headingley.

 International cricket

 1994 England vs New Zealand

 After a breakout season in 1993, Gough went on an A tour to South Africa, following by making his Test debut for England against New Zealand at Old Trafford.
 Gough was England's 568th Test cricketer.
 With a wicket in his first over and his highest Test score of 65 it was quite the debut.

 1994 England vs South Africa

 Gough retained his place for his first full home series against South Africa.
 Gough started well with a pair of four wickets in the first Test and would pick up another 3 to be leading English wicket taker in the series.
 He played in his first Test victory in the third Test.
-In the second innings he took the only wicket that Devon Malclom didn't take when he took 9/57.
+In the second innings he took the only wicket that Devon Malcolm didn't take when he took 9/57.
 With the bat he averaged 40 for the series.